daogurtsov/KISS.Animate/README.md

 ============

 KISS.Animate is plugin for sliding animations based on JQuery and the best code structure practices with simple api
+Prerequisites:
-Prerequisites: jquery 1.6 or higher.
+jquery 1.6 or higher.

-examples:
+Main assumption for this plugin is that content already fetched and added to dom, this plugin provides animation for it.

+Examples:

 <a href="http://jsfiddle.net/daogurtsov/8cGsq/14/">1. with code</a>
 <a href="http://jsfiddle.net/daogurtsov/8cGsq/14/embedded/result/">2.full screen</a>